michaelhush/M-LOOP/docs/interfaces.rst

    interface='file'

 in your configuration file.
 The file interface happens to be the default, so this is not necessary.

-The file interface works under the assumption that you experiment follows the following algorithm.
+The file interface works under the assumption that your experiment follows the following algorithm.

-1. Wait for the file *exp_input.txt* to be made on the disk in the same folder M-LOOP is run.
+1. Wait for the file *exp_input.txt* to be made on the disk in the same folder in which M-LOOP is run.
 2. Read the parameters for the next experiment from the file (named params).
 3. Delete the file  *exp_input.txt*.
 4. Run the experiment with the parameters provided and calculate a cost, and optionally the uncertainty.